Ipanema Beach#4 in Best Things To Do in Rio de Janeiro

 Price & Hours

-Made famous by the well-known bossa nova song, "The Girl from Ipanema," this beach has drawn tourists since the the 1960s.
-This two-mile beach consists of gorgeous mountain views, beautiful Brazilians, and cerulean waters.
-While sunbathing, you'll observe wildly entertaining games of futvolei (the Brazilian version of volleyball without hands) and smell fresh shrimp grilling nearby on skewers.
+Made famous by the well-known bossa nova song, "The Girl from Ipanema," this beach has drawn tourists since the 1960s.
+The 2-mile stretch of sand boasts gorgeous mountain views, beautiful Brazilians and cobalt waters.
+While sunbathing, you'll observe wildly entertaining games of futevolei (the Brazilian version of volleyball without hands) and smell fresh shrimp grilling nearby on skewers.

 You can access the beach from the Ipanema neighborhood in Zona Sul.
-The beach is divided into areas known as postos (lifeguard stations).
-Postos are in operation from 8 a.m. until 8 p.m.
-Restrooms can be found at Posto 3 and require a 1 BRL (about $0.50 USD) fee.
-Keep in mind Ipanema is densely populated, so it can be difficult to find a spot during Rio's peak season (December to March).
-If you prefer fewer crowds, you may want to opt out for Grumari or Prainha beaches in nearby Barra da Tijuca.
+The beach is divided into areas known as postos (lifeguard stands).
+Ipanema reaches roughly from postos 8 to 12, with each stand offering changing rooms and restrooms for a small fee.
+Keep in mind Ipanema is one of the most popular beaches and is always crowded, so it can be difficult to find a spot in the sand during Rio's peak season (December to March).